Dallinger/Dallinger/docs/source/dummies_node.rst

                 else:
                     new_vectors.append(Vector(origin=self, destination=node))

-Notice that the final line here contains the instructions to make new Vectors (i.e. it conatins ``Vector()``).
+Notice that the final line here contains the instructions to make new Vectors (i.e. it contains ``Vector()``).
 You're probably not totally clear on what a Vector is yet, but we'll come to that shortly.
 For now, just note that this command will cause new rows to be added to the Vector table (remember the tables are a record of everything that ever happens, so if you don't write stuff down in the table it will be forgotten).
 And at the very end of the function a list containing all the newly made Vectors is returned to whatever called the function in the first place:
 ::

 	new_vectors.append(Vector(origin=self, destination=node))

 We made it!
 OK, go get a cup of tea and come back when you're ready for more.

-The next function is ``flatten()``, but I'll leave it up to you to see how it turns nested ``list``s into flat ``list``s.
+The next function is ``flatten()``, but I'll leave it up to you to see how it turns nested ``lists`` into flat ``lists``.
 After this we get to ``transmit()`` which is another big and complicated function.
-The purpose of transmit is to send information (`Infos`, more on what these are later) between connected Nodes.
-If you're using Dallinger chances are that you're intersted in doing networked experiments of some kind, and so you'll be using this function a lot.
-You might, for instance, have a chat room where participants can send each other messages.
+The purpose of ``transmit()`` is to send information (`Infos`, more on what these are later) between connected Nodes.
+If you're using Dallinger chances are that you're interested in doing networked experiments of some kind, and so you'll be using this function a lot.
+You might, for instance, have a chat room where participants can send messages to each other.
 You might alternatively want to show the decisions of past participants to current participants.
 Because ``transmit()`` is used so often it's important to understand it, so we'll go through it bit-by-bit again.
 Fortunately, it uses some of the same tricks as ``connect()``.
 Let's break it down:

 First off let's see what arguments it takes: ``what`` and ``to_whom``.
-As the comment makes clear, ``what`` determines the contents of the transmission, while ``to_whom`` determines which Nodes Transmissions will be sent to.
+As the comment makes clear, ``what`` determines the contents of the transmission, while ``to_whom`` determines to which Nodes, Transmissions will be sent to.
 ::

 	def transmit(self, what=None, to_whom=None):
         """Transmit one or more infos from one node to another.

 As before, we try to allow the arguments to contain a range of different things users might send and for the function to handle them graciously.
 As with ``connect()``, ``transmit()`` is OK with single objects, lists of multiple objects and (arbitrarily) nested lists of objects.
-It also accepts Python class names: for ``what`` you can send a specific info, but you can also just name the class ``Info``, in which case the function will try to send everything the Node has made of that class (i.e. all its Infos).
+It also accepts Python class names: for ``what`` you can send a specific Info, but you can also just name the class ``Info``, in which case the function will try to send everything the Node has made of that class (i.e. all its Infos).
 It also accepts ``None`` in which case the Node's default behavior kicks in.
 You can even combine specific objects, classes of objects, and ``None`` in the same (nested) ``list`` if you want.
-The function handles this by collapsing whatever nested ``list`` you send into a single ``list`` (actually a ``set``, but this is basically a ``list`` that doesn't contain duplicates) and by turning any classes into ``list``s of all objects of that class.
+The function handles this by collapsing whatever nested ``list`` you send into a single ``list`` (actually a ``set``, but this is basically a ``list`` that doesn't contain duplicates) and by turning any classes into ``lists`` of all objects of that class.
 Here's how it does it.
 First we make an empty set:
 ::

 			whats = set()